 Online EdD Programs in Entrepreneurship in Education

-Online EdD programs with a concentration in Entrepreneurship in Education prepare students for roles that require them to combine educational leadership with knowledge of business development and management.
+Online Doctor of Education (EdD) programs with a concentration in Entrepreneurship in Education prepare students for roles that require them to combine educational leadership with knowledge of business development and management.
 These programs typically cover such topics as organizational leadership, curriculum development and instruction, education finance, business model design and implementation, marketing strategies, and strategic business and community partnerships.
+There are currently three schools that offer online Doctor of Education (EdD) programs with a specialization in Entrepreneurship.

 Graduates of EdD programs in Entrepreneurship in Education can pursue careers at education technology companies, education non-profits, as well as primary and secondary schools, institutions of higher education, academic research centers, and government agencies.
 Due to this specialization’s unique combination of education leadership and business development courses, graduates may have a wide variety of career options.
 They may serve as school principals and superintendents, where they have the knowledge to incorporate innovative learning solutions into their students’ curricula, or assume leadership roles at startup companies that develop solutions to problems in education.